AttilaNA/hogwartshouses/README.md

 By some magical accident, Hogwarts is completely out of rooms!
 We need to create some new empty rooms, so that the students have a place to live.
 A room should be big enough for more than one student.

 1. A new room can be added when calling the <span style="color: yellow">/rooms</span> endpoint with the POST method.

+### *Erado Locus!*

+While playing around with the Locus Novus spell, a few misplaced rooms have popped up accidentally, and now they block some corridors.
+We need a reverse spell to unmake a room.

+1. The room with the specified ID is deleted when calling the <span style="color: yellow">/rooms/{roomID}</span> endpoint with the DELETE method.